lliendo/Radar/docs/plugins-development.rst

     To use it simply set the PLUGIN_CONFIG_FILE class attribute with the configuration filename and that's it.
 How do you read those values ?
     Easy again, just access the config dictionary.
-Let's see an example :
+Let's see an example.

     Given this YAML file (called dummy.yml) :